-Given the over the counter (OTC) nature of the market, lack of a TRACE trade reporting system, and the private nature of structuring deals, many market participants assume that the bank loan market is illiquid.
-According to the LSTA, at the end of Q4 2021, the US loan market grew to a record USD1.4 trillion in total issuance outstanding.
+Given the over the counter (OTC) nature of the market, lack of a TRACE trade reporting system, and the private nature of structuring deals, many market participants assume that the bank loans market is illiquid.
+According to the LSTA, at the end of Q4 2022, the US loan market grew to a record USD1.4 trillion in total issuance outstanding.

-The loan market has grown 114% since the end of 2007.
-While the size of the loan market has increased significantly, the overall number of issuers in the loan market has decreased from 1,740 in 2008 to 1,158 as of June 30, 2020.
+The loan market has grown 125% since the end of 2007.
+While the size of the loan market has increased significantly, the overall number of issuers in the loan market has decreased from 1,740 in 2008 to 1,158 as of June 30, 2023.
 There are some misconceptions in the market regarding bank loans, including the following:

 - A common misconception in the bank loan space that arises as result of the OTC nature of the market is that bank loans are illiquid.
 The secondary market for bank loans is, however, surprisingly active and growing.
-Bank loan trading volumes hit record highs in 2021, reaching USD780 billion for the year (figure 7).
-Over the past five years, bank loan volumes have grown by over 4.2% year-over-year according to LSTA. - 2.
+Bank loan trading volumes hit record highs in 2022, reaching USD824 billion for the year (figure 7).
+Over the past five years, bank loan volumes have grown by over 2.7% year-over-year according to LSTA. - 2.
 An important metric to consider when assessing liquidity in an OTC market is market breadth, or how much of the market trades on any given day, two statistics tracked monthly by the LSTA.
-As of March 31, 2020, over the trailing 12 months, 524 traded on average each day (up from 520 in 2018 and 430 in 2017).
-On average, 51% of bank loans traded 20 or more times per month over the past year ending in Q1 2020, an average of one trade per day.
+As of July 30, 2023, over the trailing 12 months, 615 traded on average each day (up from 524 in 2020 and 430 in 2017).
 Compared to corporate bonds, bank loans trade much more frequently.
 Research by the US Securities and Exchange Commission and Financial Industry Regulatory Authority has shown that only 20% of TRACE eligible corporate bonds trade on any given day. - 3.
 Finally, bank loan settlement is another area where misconceptions surrounding illiquidity arise.
 Investors often assume that the 30-plus days it can take to settle the small percentage of distressed loans is the standard for the market.
 However, settlement times fell to an eight-year low in 2019, with the median settlement time for the market at 11 days.
 Even during periods of bank loan market stress, as seen in March 2020, 59% of loan trades settled within 10 days.

-Source: LSTA, data as of 31 December 2021 (latest data available).
+Source: LSTA, data as of 31 July 2023 (latest data available).